Coexistence of type-I and type-II superconductivity signatures in ZrB12 probed by muon spin rotation measurements: Acknowledgments

-The $\mu$SR experiments were performed at the ISIS Pulsed Neutron and Muon Source, STFC Rutherford Appleton Laboratory, Didcot, United Kingdom.
+The $\mu$SR experiments were performed at the ISIS Pulsed Neutron and Muon Source~\cite{isis}, STFC Rutherford Appleton Laboratory, Didcot, United Kingdom.
 The small angle neutron diffraction experiments were performed at the Institut Laue Langevin, Grenoble, France.
 This work was supported by the Engineering and Physical Sciences Research Council (EPSRC) at Warwick through Grant No. EP/I007210/1 and the Science and Technology Facilities Council (STFC) of the UK.
-P.K.B would like to thank the Midlands Physics Alliance Graduate School (MPAGS) for financial support.
-We also wish to acknowledge useful comments from Professor Vladimir Kogan of Ames Laboratory.
+P.K.B. would like to thank the Midlands Physics Alliance Graduate School (MPAGS) for financial support.
+We also wish to acknowledge useful comments from Vladimir Kogan of Ames Laboratory.
+S.M. acknowledges financial support from the European Unions Horizon 2020 research and innovation programme under the Marie Skodowska-Curie Grant Agreement (GA) No. 665593 awarded to the Science and Technology Facilities Council.
+E.B. and F.N.R. were supported by the Swedish Research Council Grants No. 642-2013-7837, 2016-06122, 2018-03659, and G\"{o}ran Gustafsson Foundation for Research in Natural Sciences and Medicine and Olle Engkvists Stiftelse.